lmpham1/discord-bot-v2/README.md

-# Discord Bot Project
+# Discord GPT Bot
 This project is a Discord bot written in Discord.js version 14.
-The bot is designed to perform various tasks and enhance the functionality of Discord servers.
+The bot is designed to mimic ChatGPT in a Discord server using [`openai`](https://github.com/openai/openai-node) library.

 ## Installation
 1. Clone the repository to your local machine using the following command: